Skip to main content

 Punitive damages may be awarded above and beyond damages to compensate a plaintiff for his / her injuries.
 Punitive damages are intended to punish vehicle manufacturers and encourage them to fix inherent defects in vehicle designs that have resulted in injuries.

-Find more information on product liability cases, motor vehicle accidents, and trucking accidents, call our office for a free consultation with a St. Louis product liability lawyer.
+Find more information on product liability cases, motor vehicle accident attorneys, and St. Louis truck driver negligence lawyers, call our office for a free consultation with a St. Louis product liability lawyer.

 Simon Law News